lukas-weber/Carlo.jl/docs/src/index.md

-# LoadLeveller.jl
+# Carlo.jl

 ## Overview

-LoadLeveller is a framework that aims to simplify the implementation of high-performance Monte Carlo codes by handling the parallelization, checkpointing and error analysis.
+Carlo is a framework that aims to simplify the implementation of high-performance Monte Carlo codes by handling the parallelization, checkpointing and error analysis.
 What sets it apart is a focus on ease of use and minimalism.